jainsaaab/ipl-dashboard/README.md

 -p 8080:8080 \
 jainsaab/ipl-dashboard
 ```

+now you can access sites home page at `localhost:8080`

 ---

 To use error event e-mail functionality please define following **environment variables** (username has to be a gmail account).